tytydraco/yessleep/out/Every_home_has_a_little_man_in_a_cupboard.md

 I should hope not, but that doesn’t mean he isn’t there.
 Most people are simply fortuitous enough to never happen upon him.
 The little man is hard to find, and you should be thankful for that.
 He loves all manner of lightless hovels, and nobody can say which one he might choose.
 Kitchen cupboards, bathroom cupboards, and even cupboard-cupboards.

-Cupboard-cupboards?
+*Cupboard*-cupboards?
 Let’s start at the beginning of my story.

 It was a wintry Wednesday evening.
 Anna, my girlfriend, was staying the night.
 There was little to no appropriate food in my flat, apparently, so I was rummaging through kitchen cupboards for a snack that she might enjoy.